Frequently Asked Questions

 - How do I order a reproduction of a record?

-- Is it possible to borrow something from the Nationaal Archief collection?
+- Is it possible to borrow original records from the Nationaal Archief?

-- Can I find texts of laws in the Nationaal Archief?
+- Can I find acts in the Nationaal Archief?

-- Can I find a ruling by the Council of State in the Nationaal Archief?
+- Can I find a Council of State ruling in the Nationaal Archief?